Celebrity picks for Derby Dead Pool 2008: S

 Born 9 July 1947 (San Francisco, California, USA)

 Murderer.
 Sorry, we mean bad actor & very good American footballer who had, shall we say, a 'spot of bother' with the law in the 1990s.
+Had another "spot of bother" in 2008, which saw him jailed for some time for violent robbery.

 [Picture of O. J. Simpson]